 This [defending “the evangelical truth” against the Anabaptists of Münster] Menno did, not only in preaching from his pulpit and in personal contact with the people, but also through a writing which was to be the first of many.
 Jan van Leyden, who had assumed the blasphemous role of a “Second David” of the “New Jerusalem” at Münster, was the reason for this writing entitled The Blasphemy of Jan van Leyden.
 The pamphlet, which was not printed until 1627, was written after the defeat at Bolsward but before the defeat of Münster, with the intention of publication.
 But Münster collapsed, and Menno left the Roman church; hence the urgency and possibility of having it published diminished (Writings, 33).

 The debate about The Blasphemy was quite active in the late 19th century among Dutch scholars, and it has been revived recently in a Research Symposium published in the October 2015 edition of the Mennonite Quarterly Review, which includes contributions from Willem de Bakker, Helmut Isaac, and James Stayer.
 The basic question to which the three provide different answers is: “When and why was The Blasphemy written?”
-One possibility is that the text was not Menno’s earliest text but rather an early 17th-century forgery, created with the purpose of clearly the Mennonites of guilt by association with the reviled memory of the Anabaptists of Münster.
+One possibility is that the text was not Menno’s earliest text but rather an early 17th-century forgery, created with the purpose of clearing the Mennonites of guilt by association with the reviled memory of the Anabaptists of Münster.

 The new research into the 1627 text has two main parts.